jsincorporated/tp/docs/UserGuide.md

 ### h.
 Delete a person's socials : `exclude`

+If you added the wrong socials, or a particular contact changed one of their social media information.
-You can delete a specified person's socials from **uNivUSal** as shown below.
+You can easily delete a specified person's socials from **uNivUSal** as shown below.

 Format: `exclude INDEX s/SOCIAL`